A REAL DICKENS

 OF A WEEKEND

-the big fancy formal wedding never really felt like us, so we ran off to elope in the foothills of appalachia back in december. and ever since, we’ve been itching to throw a proper celebration, full of family, friends, good food, live music, and a little slice of mississippi life.
+the big fancy formal wedding never really felt like us, so we ran off to elope in the foothills of appalachia back in december. and ever since, we’ve been itching to throw a proper celebration, full of family, friends, good food, live music, and a little slice of our life together.

 we hope to see y’all there!